alphakennyn/TrexityTest/README.md

 # Trexicity Challenge
 ## Set-up

 Install both FE and BE dependencies.
-I didn't want to `npm eject` the CRA so I modified the install script in order to keep `react-scripts`.
+I didn't want to `npm eject` so I left the FE files at root level so `react-scripts` can still work.

+I'm using `node 14.17.3`

 `npm install`